 There will be optional tutorial sessions to solve assignment problems with the instructor.
 All STAT 110 students are encouraged to attend these sessions.
-Times and rooms will be listed separately.
+Times and rooms are listed at the first table.

 Attendance and Class Policy:

 Introductory statistics is a not an easy course and much of the material needs to be presented in different ways in order to make sense.
 It is also cumulative.
 Each new concept is built on the last one.
 It is especially important to master the material thoroughly at the start of the course.
 It is therefore very important that you attend classes regularly in your registered section.